Quick Guide to the Fountains of Versailles (and Versailles Fountain Shows)

 The central sculpture group represents the God Neptune and Amphitrite, while the other two sculpture groups represent Proteus and Ocean with numerous marine animals.

-The Neptune Fountain is greatly admired for the number, size, and variety of water jets falling around the lead sculptures, and the display of the historical jets at the end of the afternoon is the highlight of the Versailles Fountain Show.
+The Neptune Fountain is greatly admired for the number, size, and variety of water jets falling around the lead sculptures, and the historic jet finale at the end of the afternoon is the highlight of the Versailles Fountain Show.

 The Neptune Fountain receives the waters from the other fountains located above.
 Thanks to its 99 water jets, the basin turns into a water wall closing the perspective together with the Dragon Fountain just behind it.